 Read More: How to Get a Smaller Butt, Legs & Thighs

 Why Include Squats

-As part of an exercise program, squats are very effective exercise.
-They're not only efficient, but very effective at strengthening the muscles in your butt.
-Besides your butt, squats also strengthen your hamstrings and quadriceps muscles, slimming your thighs.
-They also engage your core by working the muscles in your abdomen, the transverse abdominis, and the muscles that run along your spine, the erector spinae.
+As part of an exercise program, squats are a very effective exercise.
+They work multiple muscle groups, in addition to the muscles in your butt.
+Squats also strengthen your hamstrings and quadriceps muscles, creating muscle tone in your thighs.
+They engage your core by working the muscles in your abdomen, the transverse abdominis and the muscles that run along your spine, the erector spinae.

 Perfecting Your Form

 Form is critical to a proper squat and to avoid injury.
 Stand with your feet hip-width apart and keep your core tight to support your back.
 Sit back as if you're searching for a chair but keep your torso upright -- don't bow.
 Descend until your thighs are parallel to the floor, making sure your knees stay behind your toes to avoid overextending the knee joint.
 Stand back up and repeat.